ondras12345/AlarmClock/docs/manual.md

 # Serial CLI
 There is a CLI (command line interface) available.
 To access it, connect to the Arduino's USB port and use a terminal (eg. [PuTTY] or Arduino IDE's Serial monitor).
 Select the correct COM port and baudrate (9600).
+Individual commands (messages) must be terminated with CR or LF or both.

 For info about available commands, type `help`.